nerds-with-keyboards/routerino/README.md

 - Add an `imageUrl` to each route for page-specific social preview images.
 - Set a default `imageUrl` via the Routerino prop for pages without unique images.
 - Ensure preview images meet platform-specific size requirements (e.g., 1200x630 pixels for Facebook).
-- Include any other open graph tags you need for each page with the `updateHeadTag` function.
+- Include any other Open Graph tags you need for each page with the `updateHeadTag` function.

 ### Meta Descriptions